binoyp123/be5210-final-ecog/README.md

 ## AI use

-We used ChatGPT-type stuff for debugging, explaining concepts, and bouncing ideas around — not for copy-pasting the whole project.
+We used ChatGPT-type stuff for debugging, explaining concepts, and bouncing ideas around.
+Not for copy-pasting the whole project.
 Same note as in our submission notebook.